Hyperbaric Oxygen for Ischemia due to Injection of Cosmetic Fillers: Case Report and Issues. | Canada Hyperbarics Skip to main content

 What They Found

 A 37-year-old woman experienced immediate left-side hearing loss, facial blanching, and pain after self-injecting a dermal filler, with a computed tomography angiogram confirming superficial temporal artery branch occlusion.
-Following 6 hyperbaric oxygen therapy treatments over 3 days, her ischemic discoloration significantly decreased, and her hearing returned to baseline.
+Following 6 hyperbaric oxygen therapy treatments over 3 days, her ischaemic discoloration significantly decreased, and her hearing returned to baseline.

 Canadian Relevance